alex-hhh/ActivityLog2/docs/session-df.md

 * **sport** is a vector of sport-id and subsport-id, as defined in the `E_SPORT` and `E_SUB_SPORT` database tables.
 * **stop-points** is a list of timestamps where the recording was stopped.
+  The list is sorted, smallest timestamps first.
+* **teleport-points** is a list of timestamps where recording stopped and the user moved a large distance between points.
+Each teleport point is also a stop point.
+The list is sorted, smallest timestamp fist.
+The list will be empty if the data frame does not have GPS information.
 * **laps** is a list of timestamps where the laps start
 * **weight-series** is the name of the series that is used as a weight when operating on the data.
 This is needed, as recordings do not necessarily